Ashley B. Clayton, PhD, MBA

 Education:

-Ph.D.
-Educational Research and Policy Analysis, NC State, 2016
+PhD Educational Research & Policy Analysis, NC State, 2016

-Dr. Clayton’s research agenda broadly focuses on practices and policies that address postsecondary access, equity, and success.
-She examines the barriers, systems, and policies that aid or inhibit postsecondary access and success.
-Her work often examines postsecondary outcomes for underserved student populations, including first-generation college students, low-income students, rural students, and Students of Color.
-Several of her research projects examine college access interventions, college advising, K-16 pathways, and the postsecondary experiences of underrepresented students.
-A central tenet of her research agenda is a commitment to scholarship that focuses on equity and diversity.
+Dr. Clayton’s research agenda broadly focuses on practices and policies that address postsecondary access and success.
+Her work often examines postsecondary outcomes for underserved student populations, including first-generation college students and low-income students.
+Several of her research projects examine college access interventions, college advising, PK-20 pathways, and the postsecondary student experiences.

 Ashley is involved in several local and statewide initiatives focused on postsecondary attainment in Louisiana.
-She serves on the Steering Committee for the Louisiana College Access and Application Month.
-She previously served as a member of the Higher Education Pathways Workgroup for the Governor’s Council on the Success of Black Men and Boys.
-Further, she serves as a College Mentor through the Baton Rouge Youth Coalition, which prepares high-achieving, under-resourced high school students to enter, excel in, and graduate from college.
+She serves as a College Mentor through the Baton Rouge Youth Coalition, which prepares high-achieving, under-resourced high school students to enter, excel in, and graduate from college.

-Dr. Clayton’s research agenda broadly focuses on practices and policies that address postsecondary access, equity, and success.
-She examines the barriers, systems, and policies that aid or inhibit postsecondary access and success.
-Her work often examines postsecondary outcomes for underserved student populations, including first-generation college students, low-income students, rural students, and Students of Color.
-Several of her research projects examine college access interventions, college advising, K-16 pathways, and the postsecondary experiences of underrepresented students.
-A central tenet of her research agenda is a commitment to scholarship that focuses on equity and diversity.
+Dr. Clayton’s research agenda broadly focuses on practices and policies that address postsecondary access and success.
+Her work often examines postsecondary outcomes for underserved student populations, including first-generation college students and low-income students.
+Several of her research projects examine college access interventions, college advising, PK-20 pathways, and the postsecondary student experiences.

 Ashley is involved in several local and statewide initiatives focused on postsecondary attainment in Louisiana.
-She serves on the Steering Committee for the Louisiana College Access and Application Month.
-She previously served as a member of the Higher Education Pathways Workgroup for the Governor’s Council on the Success of Black Men and Boys.
-Further, she serves as a College Mentor through the Baton Rouge Youth Coalition, which prepares high-achieving, under-resourced high school students to enter, excel in, and graduate from college.
+She serves as a College Mentor through the Baton Rouge Youth Coalition, which prepares high-achieving, under-resourced high school students to enter, excel in, and graduate from college.